 We hope you’ll find this page helpful in learning more about the University of Rochester and the students who thrive here.
-Whether you’re interested in our fly-in programs, what we award AP credit for, which counselor will be working with your students this fall, or what scholarships we offer, you’ll find it here.
+Whether you’re interested in our counselor fly-in programs, request a virtual info session, or learned what we award AP credit for, or what scholarships we offer, you’ll find it here.

 If there is anything we could be doing to make your life as a school counselor easier, please let us know.

 Secondary School Relations

 Catherine Lewis, DMA